rockettheme/docs/Docs/joomla/extensions/rokajaxsearch/rokajaxsearch_use.md

 :   1. **Search page URL** This field sets the relative path of your search page.
 [27%, 10%, se]
     2. **Advanced Search page URL** This field sets the relative path of your advanced search page.
 [33%, 10%, se]
     3. **Load Default CSS** The module has inbuilt module styling so set this to Yes if you wish for it to work standalone.
-As we override this file from the template, you still need to set this to Yes for the styling to work.
+As we override this file in some of our templates, you may want to set this to No for the template specific styling to work.
 [46%, 10%, se]
     4. **Theme Style** Only applicable if using a non-formatted template, but you can select between a Blue, Light or Dark theme for the search module.
 [55%, 10%, se]
     5. **Searchphrase** This option allows you to choose whether the phrase entered into the search bar is returned with any words, all words, or exact phrase matches.
 [68%, 10%, se]
     6. **Order** Set the order of the search results.
 For example, if you set to Oldest First then the oldest item will be loaded in the search result.
 There are a variety of options to chose from.
 [74%, 10%, se]